Malý Cetín

 Malý Cetín (Kiscétény) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records, the village was first mentioned in 1113.

 Geography

 The village lies at an altitude of 129 metres and covers an area of 5.159 km².
 It has a population of about 381 people.

+Population

 Ethnicity

 The village is approximately 91% Slovak and 9% Magyar.

 Facilities

 The village has a public library.